jeff-hykin/JDSL/readme.md

 ./JDSL ./the_system
 ```

-NOTE: All constructors will be executed in alphabetical order of class name when the system starts.
+- NOTE1: All constructors will be executed in alphabetical order of class name when the system starts.
+- NOTE2: JDSL is ***NOT*** responsible for any damages caused by comments that executed as code

 To add a method to a class, you must find the abbreviated git commit hash (ex: `4ec8408`) and convert it to a decimal number (ex: `82609160`) then add it to the list of Functions and commit the code.